-CLUB TEMPLATE

 Inclusion Policy

-The information provided in this template is designed to provide clubs with a starting point from which to create and adapt an inclusion policy that represents the aims of the individual club and its members.

 Introduction

 For the purposes of this policy ‘inclusion’ means access for all.
 It means recognising differences between individuals / groups and providing opportunities for them to participate in Athletics and Running regardless of those differences, whether this is as a participant, coach, leader, official, volunteer or member of staff.